Withdrawals and penalties

 If you believe this fee should be waived please complete the Late Re-enrolment Fee Appeal Form.

-- if you have previously re-enrolled prior to the specified deadline and have since varied your enrolment.
+- previously re-enrolled prior to the specified deadline and have since varied your enrolment.